Sankar-mannem/climate-agriculture-tableau-dashboard/README.md

 ![Climate Imbalance Bar Chart](screenshots/climate_imbalance_bar_chart.png)

-This horizontal bar chart ranks countries based on a temperature-to-precipitation ratio.
-The purpose of this chart is to identify countries where heat levels are high compared with rainfall availability.
+This horizontal bar chart ranks countries based on climate imbalance between temperature and rainfall.
+The purpose of this visual is to identify countries where heat levels are high compared with rainfall availability.

-A higher value may indicate stronger climate stress, especially for countries that depend heavily on rain-fed agriculture.
-These countries may face higher risk of drought, irrigation demand, crop stress, and reduced agricultural productivity.
+A higher imbalance may indicate stronger climate stress, especially for countries that depend heavily on rain-fed agriculture.
+These countries may face higher risk of drought, irrigation demand, soil moisture loss, and reduced crop productivity.

-Why this visual is useful:
+Why this visual was used:

 - It provides a clear country-level ranking.
 - It helps identify high-risk countries quickly.
 - Horizontal bars make country names easier to read.
-- Colour intensity supports quick interpretation of climate imbalance.
+- Colour intensity supports quick interpretation of climate stress.

-Recruiter-focused insight:
+Analytical insight:

-This chart shows how a simple calculated indicator can be used to turn raw climate variables into an actionable risk-ranking metric.
-Instead of only showing temperature and rainfall separately, the dashboard combines them into a practical measure that supports faster decision-making.
+This chart converts climate variables into a practical risk-ranking view.
+Instead of only showing temperature and rainfall separately, it helps identify countries where the combination of heat and lower rainfall may create agricultural pressure.

 ### 2. Temperature vs Precipitation Scatter Plot

 ![Temperature vs Precipitation Scatter Plot](screenshots/temperature_precipitation_scatter.png)

-This scatter plot compares average annual temperature with annual precipitation for each country.
-It helps show whether hotter countries also receive more or less rainfall.
+This scatter plot compares average temperature with total precipitation.
+It helps show whether hotter countries or regions also receive higher or lower rainfall.

-The scatter plot is important because agricultural risk cannot be understood from temperature alone.
-Some countries may be warm and dry, while others may be warm and wet.
-These two groups face different agricultural challenges.
+This visual is important because agricultural risk cannot be understood from temperature alone.
+Some regions may be warm and dry, while others may be warm and wet.
+These two groups can face very different agricultural challenges.

 For example:

-- Warm and dry countries may face drought, irrigation demand, and crop yield pressure.
+- Warm and dry regions may face drought, irrigation demand, and crop yield pressure.
-- Warm and wet countries may face flooding, pests, disease, or drainage-related challenges.
+- Warm and wet regions may face flooding, pest growth, crop disease, or drainage-related challenges.

-Why this visual is useful:
+Why this visual was used:

-- It shows the relationship between two key climate variables.
+- It shows the relationship between two important climate variables.
 - It helps identify clusters and outliers.
-- It separates warm-dry and warm-wet country patterns.
+- It separates warm-dry and warm-wet patterns.
-- It supports deeper analysis beyond basic ranking.
+- It supports deeper analysis beyond simple ranking.

-Recruiter-focused insight:
+Analytical insight:

-This visual demonstrates analytical thinking by comparing two variables together instead of viewing them separately.
-It helps identify that temperature alone is not enough to explain agricultural risk; rainfall context is also necessary.
+The scatter plot shows that temperature alone is not enough to explain agricultural climate risk.
+Rainfall context is also necessary, making the analysis more useful for agriculture and water-resource planning.

 ### 3. Temperature and Precipitation Map

 ![Climate Map](screenshots/climate_map.png)

-The map visualisation shows climate patterns geographically.
-It helps identify regional clusters where high temperature and low rainfall may overlap.
+The map visualisation shows climate and agriculture patterns geographically.
+It helps identify regional clusters where high temperature, low rainfall, or other climate-related risks may overlap.

-This view is especially useful because climate risk is strongly connected to location.
-A map allows users to quickly identify whether climate stress is concentrated in certain regions such as North Africa, the Middle East, or the Sahel.
+This view is useful because climate risk is strongly connected to location.
+A map allows users to quickly understand whether climate stress is concentrated in specific countries or regions.

-Why this visual is useful:
+Why this visual was used:

 - It adds geographical context to the analysis.
 - It helps identify regional climate-risk hotspots.
 - It supports policy and agricultural planning decisions.
 - It makes the dashboard easier for non-technical users to understand.

-Recruiter-focused insight:
+Analytical insight:

-The map improves storytelling by showing where climate risks are located, not just which countries have high values.
+The map improves the storytelling value of the dashboard by showing where climate risks are located, not just which countries have high values.
 This makes the dashboard more useful for decision-makers who need to prioritise resources by region.

 ### 4. Top 10 Countries with Highest Temperature